Michael Myers and His Legacy of Terror

 It is hard to watch that trailer and not get excited about the newest Halloween entry.
 But it should be noted that this is one of the more disappointing film franchises in cinema history.
-Only the first one is really worthy of praise and admiration, the other films try to do different things with their stories, creating a mythos around Michael Myers, Laurie Strode, Dr. Loomis and all of the characters that inhabit the world of Haddonfield, Ohio, originally inspired by Haddonfield, New Jersey, the home of original writer and producer Debra Hill.
+Only the first one is really worthy of praise and admiration, the other films try to do different things with their stories, creating a mythos around Michael Myers, Laurie Strode, Dr. Loomis and all of the characters that inhabit the world of Haddonfield, Illinois, originally inspired by Haddonfield, New Jersey, the home of original writer and producer Debra Hill.
 The lore surrounding the characters make the sequels better than they actually are as standalone movies.

 The sequels themselves have been inconsistent even with the timelines of the films in the franchise.
 The new one will set a completely new timeline and presumably erase the events of all the previous sequels.
 This is not a new trend for Michael Myers and the characters he terrorizes.
 There is one timeline that goes 1, 2, 4, 5 and 6.
 Then came H20 in 1998 and that started a timeline that went 1, 2, 7, 8, omitting the events of 4, 5, and 6.
 Then Rob Zombie directed his two films so that is a whole other separate timeline with no connection to the other 8 films in the series.
 But now it appears that this new Halloween film is meant to directly follow the events of the first one or maybe only the first two thus creating another whole new streamline in this long-running series.
 So audiences have 11 movies and presumably 4 different timelines within those movies.
 Consistency has not been one of the strong points for the series.